 Traditionally, MDS has been treated with therapies including:

 Click here to share your experience in the comments below.

 Newer therapies have recently become available.
 As researchers develop a new treatment, they conduct many laboratory tests and clinical trials to examine the treatment’s safety and effectiveness.
 They then submit their data to the FDA.
 If the FDA finds that a treatment’s benefits outweigh its risks, they approve it.

-Reblozyl (luspatercept-aamt) is a new targeted therapy drug that was approved by the FDA in April 2020.
+Reblozyl (a formulation of luspatercept-aamt) is a targeted therapy drug that was approved by the FDA in April 2020.
 It can be used by people who have met all of the following conditions:

 Luspatercept is a laboratory-made protein.
 It attaches to and blocks certain proteins within the body that prevent red blood cells from maturing.
 Taking luspatercept can help red blood cells fully grow and carry out their normal roles within the body.

 In a clinical trial, luspatercept helped improve the severity of MDS-RS, a low risk type of MDS.
 People with the condition who took luspatercept were more likely to no longer need blood transfusions, compared to people who did not take the drug.

 Another newer MDS treatment is Inqovi (decitabine and cedazuridine).
 The FDA approved this drug in July 2020.
 It can be used by people who have tried other MDS drugs as well as people who have not yet undergone any treatments.
 The combination of decitabine and cedazuridine is approved for people with intermediate- or high-risk disease who have chronic myelomonocytic leukemia (or CMML) or the following types of MDS: